 First off we have Magic Keys, and I’m only going to plug them here because I actually use their product (both the physical, and on-screen versions) with one at my work station, and the on-screen version for my Forex VPS where I run my trade copiers across several different accounts.
 This tool is honestly amazing because it does it all.

 Sure it’s a little overpriced, but so are the other options.
 Also, if you ask me the free alternative I’m going to mention below works okay, but in my experience can be buggy and can hang up when you need it to work most!
 When you’re trying to enter a trade!
-Also this one is available for you C-Trader user too, unlike the other options we’re going to list out below.
+Also, this one is available for you C-Trader users too, unlike the other options we’re going to list below.

 ⬇️ Get 10% off Magic Keys On-screen or Physical w/ Code: CDW10 ⬇️